 To achieve a plank, lay flat on your stomach with your legs extended.
 Then, place your hands on the floor on each side of your body and use your toes to push up into an elevated position.

-Once you achieve, your spine should be straight, and your hips shouldn’t sag down towards the floor.
-Also, you should fully engage lower abdominal muscles.
+Once you achieve this, your spine should be straight, and your hips shouldn’t sag down toward the floor.
+Also, you should fully engage lowIt’sbdominal muscles.
 If holding a plank hurts your lower back, correct your posture and try again.
-A plank on its own can be good for building many of the same muscles that you’ll be targeting when doing push-ups.
+A plank can be good for building many of the same muscles you are targeting when doing pushups.

 To work your upper back, place your hands further apart.
 This method will create an impressive back definition.

-You can make this more challenging by crunching one knee into the chest at the top of the movement.
-Also, you can clap your hands together at the top of the movement.
-Finally, for those starting at beginner fitness levels, perform the plank with bent knees positioned on the floor.
-The upper torso should be completely straight with this changed version, and the lower core muscles fully engaged.
+You can make this more challenging by crunching one knee into the chest at the movement’s top.
+Also, you can clap your hands together at the top of the exercise.
+Finally, perform the plank with bent knees positioned on the floor for those starting at beginner fitness levels.
+With this changed version, the upper torso should be completely straight, and the lower core muscles should be fully engaged.

-Breathe in when lowering your body to the floor and breathe out when pushing back to your starting point.
-Slow, controlled movements and slow, steady breathing will help you get the best results.
+Breathe when lowering your body to the floor, and breathe out when pushing back to your starting point.
+Slow, controlled movements and steady breathing will help you get the best results.
 Again, performing a few sets and repetitions with excellent form is better than performing many sets with poor posture and incorrect positioning.

-You should include push-ups in your workout.
-They provide you with an excellent compound bodyweight exercise that can compliment squats, deadlift, bench press, and shoulder press without the pressure on the joints.
-Also, you can perform them in the comfort of your home, HIIT workout, or use them to warm up or cool down after a workout.
+You should include pushups in your training.
+They provide an excellent compound bodyweight exercise that can complement squats, deadlifts, bench presses, and shoulder presses without the pressure on the joints.
+Also, you can perform them in the comfort of your home, with a HIIT workout or a pushup board, or use them to warm up or cool down after a workout.